-What I am going to point out here should be factors that are always in the back of your mind as you prepare yourself to get certified on your first attempt.
+What I will point out here should always be factored in the back of your mind as you prepare to get certified on your first attempt.

 You can’t and won’t be able to remember everything

-No matter what certification you have chosen, you will be working through tons of information.
+No matter your chosen certification, you will work through tons of information.

 What’s more, this information is pretty technical and includes a lot of difficult to pronounce names.

-You will be covering a diverse amount of modules including physiology and anatomy, various strategies for training clients, nutrition concepts, dealing with your clients and more.
+You will be covering various modules, including physiology and anatomy, various strategies for training clients, nutrition concepts, dealing with your clients, and more.